-Figure 2: A conceptual framework for knowledge-based CRM
+Figure 2 A Managerial Framework for Knowledge-based CRM

-This framework may serve as a guideline for practitioners and thereby help to alleviate the gap between the benefits that are known in theory and in successful practice cases on the one hand, and a still very low level of broad CRM process implementation that we identified in this study's survey, on the other hand.
-The elements of the proposed framework are outlined as follows:
+The elements of the proposed framework can be outlined as follows.

-- Strategy Perceive customer knowledge as a valuable source of product innovation and process improvement: In order to harness the potential of CKM processes and their support by adequate systems use, top management has to recognize their customers as a valuable source of knowledge rather than a burden.
-At EC, this perception formed the basis of an organizational connection between customer care and product development in order to access incoming customer ideas and suggestions for product innovation and service improvement. - Processes Align KM activities seamlessly with CRM processes: As the IF case showed, CRM processes are best enabled by customer knowledge if the supportive KM processes are lean and tightly integrated into a relationship manager's actual work.
-At IF, the effort to support the customer contact center with relevant knowledge could be reduced significantly.
+Strategy - Perceive Customer Knowledge as a Valuable Source of Product Innovation and Process Improvement

+In order to harness the potential of CKM processes and their support by adequate systems use, top management has to recognise their customers as a valuable source of knowledge rather than a burden.
+At Siemens Mobile, this perception formed the basis of an organisational connection between customer care and product development in order to access incoming customer ideas and suggestions for product innovation and service improvement.

+Processes - Align KM Activities Seamlessly with CRM Processes

+As the Union Investment case showed, CRM processes are best enabled by customer knowledge if the supportive KM processes are lean and tightly integrated into a relationship manager's actual work.
+At Union Investment, the effort to support the customer contact center with relevant knowledge could be reduced significantly.
 The issue of KM as a separate task thus loses prominence.
-Various authors, like Davenport and Glaser, support this view by arguing that the best way of managing knowledge effectively is to integrate it "invisibly" into the actual core processes (Davenport and Glaser, 2002). - Systems Create an integrated knowledge repository across organizational boundaries: An integrated view of the relevant customer data as well as an integration of the relevant systems has been a critical success factor in all the three cases we described.
-As the EC case showed, a centralized knowledge repository helped to overcome both regional boundaries and separations between business units.
-The data warehouse was also an imperative prerequisite for UB to establish criteria for the evaluation of customer value and marketing campaigns across several product groups. - Change Management Encourage relationship managers to capture and disseminate customer knowledge: Besides perceiving the customer as a valuable source of knowledge, top management is also challenged to encourage an organizational culture in which employees are willing and motivated to share their own knowledge from and about customers with others and to make use of knowledge provided by others.
-UB realized that in order to foster the willingness of their relationship managers to provide the bank with customer knowledge, they had to receive knowledge from the organization as a first step.
+Various authors, like Davenport and Glaser, support this view by arguing that the best way of managing knowledge effectively is to integrate it "invisibly" into the actual core processes (Davenport and Glaser, 2002).

+Systems - Create an Integrated Knowledge Repository across Organisational Boundaries

+An integrated view of the relevant customer data as well as an integration of the relevant systems has been a critical success factor in all the three cases we described.
+As the Siemens case showed, a centralised knowledge repository helped to overcome both regional boundaries and separations between business units.
+The data warehouse was also an imperative prerequisite for Credit Suisse to establish criteria for the evaluation of customer value and marketing campaigns across several product groups.

+Change Management - Encourage Relationship Managers to Capture and Disseminate Customer Knowledge

+Besides perceiving the customer as a valuable source of knowledge, top management is also challenged to encourage an organisational culture in which employees are willing and motivated to share their own knowledge for, from and about customers with others and to make use of knowledge provided by others.
+Credit Suisse realised that in order to foster the willingness of their relationship managers to provide the bank with customer knowledge, they had to receive knowledge from the organisation as a first step.
 Thereby, support such as providing hints on how to effectively approach a targeted customer group helped to build confidence in the initiative as a whole.

-LIMITATIONS AND RESEARCH ISSUES
+Conclusion and Outlook

-As a result of our research effort, we established a conceptual framework for knowledge-based CRM.
-However, the data derived from our survey did not intend to investigate CKM in any hypothetic and/or deductive way.
-Furthermore, the survey's scope is confined to the German-speaking region.
-This constitutes two limitations within our research.
-Likewise, our case study findings have to be substantiated on a broader basis.
-The proposed conceptual framework therefore needs followup research and has to be further tested by means of qualitative and quantitative data, particularly to ensure the generalizability of the framework.
-We will also pursue the opportunity to undertake longitudinal studies with the same organizations in order to discover if the findings hold true over time.
+As a result of our research effort, we established a managerial framework for knowledge-based CRM.
+The proposed framework enables practitioners to successfully utilise knowledge for, from and about customers in order to achieve superior performance of CKM initiatives.
+Currently, the authors are engaged in follow-up research to ensure the generalisability of the framework.
+By doing so, we will pursue the opportunity to undertake longitudinal studies with the same organisations in order to discover if the findings hold true over time.
 This should also lead to a refinement of the proposed framework, leading us from a macro to a micro level.